hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 ## The Sample SQL Value

-When HotRod is analyzing the SQL statement it will replace each parameter with a sample value.
+When HotRod is in the process of discovering the resulting columns of a SELECT query it will replace each parameter with a sample value.
 This value is auto-generated according to the `jdbc-type` as discussed before or it can be directly specified using the `sample-sql-value` attribute in the &lt;parameter> tag, as in:

     <parameter name="clientId" java-type="Integer" sample-sql-value="123" />

-The value in the `sample-sql-value` attribute is a database value, not a Java value.
-It will be added to the SQL statement and will be parsed and evaluated by the database engine used during the code generation.
+The value in the `sample-sql-value` attribute is a SQL text value, not a Java value.
+It will replace the parameter in the SELECT query with the aim of producing a valid SQL query.
+It may even be evaluated by the database engine used during the code generation.
 The value can be as simple as `"123"` or maybe a more complex value such as `"convert(timestamp, '2001-01-01 12:34:56')"`.
 In any case, it needs to evaluate to a valid database data type during the code generation.

-In any case, this attribute is rarely used; however, it can come in handy in the case the developer needs to use a parameter in the `SELECT` clause that needs to be correctly typed when assemble the corresponding VO for the query, in the presence of uncommon or exotic parameter types if these types are not covered in the table below.
+Although this attribute is rarely used, it can come in handy in the case the developer needs to use a parameter in the `SELECT` clause that needs to be correctly typed when assemble the corresponding VO for the query, in the presence of uncommon or exotic parameter types if these types are not covered in the table below.

-Finally, please note these value serve for analysis purposes of the SQL statement during code generation only, is not present in the generated code, and is never used when running the application.
+Finally, note these values serve for analysis purposes of the SQL statement during code generation only; they are not present in the generated code, and are never used when running the application.

-More often than not HotRod assigns the *SQL Sample Value* by default, according to the following table:
+If not specified, the generator assigns a default SQL Sample Value, according to the following table:

     Database   jdbc-type               Sample SQL Value
     ---------- ----------------------- -------------------------------------------------